mckunkel/clas12docs/OfflineSoftware/source/reconstruction/introduction.rst

 reconstructed in the output.
 The event builder service must be the last one in the chain.

-The configuration flags can be passed trhough command line, and they are described in the printout.
+The configuration flags can be passed through command line, and they are described in the printout.

-NOTE: One of the most important flags is "-config DATA::mc=true", indicates that the recnostruction is running on GEMC data, due to some inconsistencies in the detector geometry, this flag is necessary.
+NOTE: One of the most important flags is "-config DATA::mc=true", indicates that the reconstruction is running on GEMC data, due to some inconsistencies in the detector geometry, this flag is necessary.

 Reconstruction program can be used offline (with no internet correction), one has